cseelus/vim-colors-lucid/README.md

 ![Lucid preview](https://raw.github.com/cseelus/vim-colors-lucid/master/vim-colors-lucid_rails_preview.png)
-*Screenshot with some Ruby on Rails sample code and the Menlo font*
+*Screenshot with some Ruby sample code and the Menlo font*

 ## Highlightings for these plugins